-The words scarce and scarcity have come to take on a meaning that's derived from modern economics.
+The words scarce and scarcity have come to take on a meaning that is derived from modern economics.
 Many people now think of something as scarce if its price is greater than zero.
 By this definition land is obviously still scarce as it costs a lot of money to buy a piece of land.
-And capital is still scarce because even in our current low interest rate environment, there is a price for borrowing money or raising equity financing (which makes it possible for me to make money from being a venture capital investor).
+And financial capital is still scarce because even in our current low interest rate environment, there is a price for borrowing money or raising equity financing (which makes it possible for me to make money from being a venture capital investor).

 There is a fundamental problem with this price based definition of scarcity though: anything can be made scarce by assigning property rights.
 Imagine for a moment that ownership of the world's atmosphere belonged to Global Air Ltd (GAL).
 Now GAL could charge anyone who breathes air a usage fee.
 Air would suddenly be scarce.
 That may seem like an extreme example at first.
-Yet, some have argued that the solution to the problem of air pollution is to assign ownership rights to the atmosphere on the theory that this will result in the owners having an economic incentive to maintain an unpolluted atmosphere.
+Yet, some have argued that the solution to the problem of air pollution is to assign ownership rights to the atmosphere, on the theory that this will result in the owners having an economic incentive to maintain an unpolluted atmosphere.

 But what about wants?
 If people are not starving but want more food doesn't that mean food is still scarce?
 Is it possible to make a distinction between needs and wants?
 Modern economics has thoroughly equated the two, but intuitively we know that this is not the case.
 You need to drink water, but you want to drink champagne.
 You need to provide your body with calories, but you want to eat caviar.
 There is no bright line as the use of “starvation” above might suggest—we know that some food is healthier for the human body than other (although we are a surprisingly long way from understanding nutrition well).
-Still the distinction is clear enough for this definition of scarcity to make sense.
-One may argue abut degrees but not about the principle.
+Still, the distinction is clear enough for this definition of scarcity to make sense.
+One may argue about degrees but not about the principle.

 Is anything abundant?
 Yes, digital information is already abundant.
-We can make copies of it and distribute it essentially at zero marginal cost.
+We can make copies of it and distribute it at zero marginal cost.
 We can meet everyone's information needs at zero marginal cost.

 Is anything scarce?
 Well, I will endeavor to show that human attention is scarce.
-It turns out to be scarce in part because digital information is abundant.
+It turns out to be scarce, in part, because digital information is abundant.

 A Brief History of Scarcity

-Then we got a new set of technological advances that together gave us industry: steam/electrical power and mechanical machines.
+Then sometime in the 18th century a new set of technological advances began to emerge that together gave us industry, including steam/electrical power, chemistry, and mechanical machines.
 With these, scarcity shifted from land to capital.
 Why was land no longer scarce?
 Because the use of machines in harvesting and the increasing knowledge of fertilizers dramatically increased crop yields.
-The transition from the agricultural age into the industrial age wound up being incredibly violent with numerous revolutions and culminating in World War I and II.
+The transition from the Agricultural Age into the Industrial Age wound up being incredibly violent with numerous revolutions and culminating in World War I and II.

-While we are creating dramatically more knowledge, human attention is fundamentally limited.
+Human attention, however, is fundamentally limited.
 We have 24 hours in the day.
 We need some of that time to eat and sleep.
 So that puts a hard limit on how much attention we have both individually and collectively (with population growth slowing down as a result of economic progress).